ImperialCardioGenetics/UTRannotator/README.md

 `vep -i test.vcf --tab -plugin UTRannotator -o test.output`

-To be noticed, it's necessary to add option `--minimal` to transform the alleles into minimal representations if it hasn't been transformed beforehand.
-We have found that this option is necessary especially for variants represented with rs IDs from dbSNP.
+Note, it's necessary to add option `--minimal` to transform the alleles into minimal representations if it hasn't been transformed beforehand, especially for variants represented with rs IDs from dbSNP.

 ## Output format